 Introduction to India Pale Ale

 On that note, it has a higher level of Alcohol by Volume (ABV) between 5.5 and 7.5%, and International Bittering Units (IBU) between 30 and 50, thus making it stronger and more bitter.
-This bitterness is imparted into the beer through the use of more hops throughout the brewing process.
+The use of more hops throughout the brewing process imparts this extra bitterness into the beer.

 A Brief History Of The IPA Beer Style